gradle/gradle/design-docs/dependency-management.md

 ### Open issues

-- Replace `publishedAs()` with something more general such as `getModuleVersionIdentifier()`, as this id is the maven/ivy domain identifier for the component regardless of whether it happens to be publishable
+- Renamed `BuildComponentIdentifier` to `ProjectComponentIdentifier` or something else
+- Do the same for `BuildComponentSelector`
 - Convenience for casting selector and id?
 - Convenience for selecting things with a given id type or selector type?